joshproehl/ansible-role-wireguard-server/README.md

       tags: [ show_wg_client_conf ]             # This tag must exist in order to call the tag from the role
       vars:
         - wg_subnet:
-            server_ip: 10.119.81.1
+            network: 10.3.2.0
             cidr: "/24"
-            allow_client_communication: false   # Optional, defaults to true.
-If false will create routing rules to prevent client communication
+            server_ip: 10.3.2.1
             wg_conf_path: "/my/conf/path"       # Optional, defaults to /etc/wireguard
         - wg_clients:
           - name: client1
-            wg_ip: 10.119.81.2
+            wg_ip: 10.3.2.2
-            wg_dns_enabled: true                # Optional, defaults to false
-            allowed_ips:
+            allowed_ips:                        # Optional list of IP addresses to route to the server
               - 10.0.0.1/24
-              - 192.168.1.1/32
-            send_all_traffic: true              # Optional, defaults to false.
-Set to true to create a config which routes all trafic on the client through the server
+            send_all_traffic: true              # Optional, defaults to true.
+If false will only route the ips listed under allowed_ips to server
             remove: true                        # Optional, defaults to false.
 If set to true will remove this client from the server, after which you can remove it from the playbook.
-            persistent_keepalive: 50            # Optional, defaults to 25.
-Set to false to remove persistent_keepalive entirely from the generated config
+            persistent_keepalive: 50            # Optional, defaults to not being added to config.
+Any value other than false/0 is added to the config.
+            iptables_forward_ports:             # Optional list of ports which will be forwarded to this client.
+No effort is made to prevent configuration errors, in the case of multiple clients requesting the same port the last one handled will win.
+              - from: 54321                           # Required, the port on the server to forward
+                to: 54321                             # Required, the port to forward to on the client
+                proto: tcp                            # Required, must be a valid protocol/match value. (tcp/udp)
+                comment: Forward Service to client1   # Optional, defaults to "WGFWD-client_name: ", followed by the given comment if provided.
+            block_client_communication: false   # Optional, defaults to false.
+Creates an iptables rule block traffic from this client to the rest of the WG subnet.

 ```